nadethoughts/Aetheria/The Anchor’s Secret/Player Characters/Arthur.md

 The Fracture

-When Arthur was twelve, Kaelrix’s sorcerous bloodline awakened — flames kindling at his fingertips, power answering his every whim.
+When Arthur was twelve, [[Kaelrix]]’s sorcerous bloodline awakened — flames kindling at his fingertips, power answering his every whim.
 At first, Arthur saw wonder in it.
-But Kaelrix’s gift soon curdled into cruelty.
+But [[[[Kaelrix]]]]’s gift soon curdled into cruelty.
 He began using magic to control others, ruling their small gang by fear.
-Arthur tried to stop him, but Kaelrix only sneered, calling him a fool chasing a dead world’s kindness.
+Arthur tried to stop him, but [[Kaelrix]] only sneered, calling him a fool chasing a dead world’s kindness.

 Their final fight was brief and bitter.
 Arthur walked away bruised and alone — the last time he would ever see his brother as a friend.